-The names of the battlefields American men and women have fought on have changed many times over the years, but we must always remember the sacrifices they have made in those faraway places.
+The names of the battlefields America’s men and women have fought on have changed many times during the years, but we must always remember the sacrifices they have made in those faraway places.

 That’s why we want every reader to take a moment today, Veterans Day, to remember all who have served and all who continue to serve.
 It’s the least we can do to thank those who have for generations been willing to put their lives on hold to serve our country.

 They come from all walks of life and all races.
-They practice different faiths and are representative of all segments of our society, but they all share a common trait — they are willing to stand tall and fight to preserve the freedoms enjoyed by all Americans, knowing that protecting that freedom often comes at a great price.
+They practice different faiths and are representative of all segments of our society, but they all share a common trait — they are willing to stand tall in defense of the freedoms enjoyed by all Americans, knowing that protecting that freedom often comes at a great price.

 They have served in different ways across the branches of our armed forces — the Army, the Navy, the Air Force, the Marine Corps, the Coast Guard and, in wartime, the Merchant Marine — and have always been willing to do their sworn duty.
 Some have served a brief time, some have made military service their careers.

-And, while today is set aside to recognize all veterans, we ask that you also take a moment to remember their brothers and sisters in arms, those fellow servicemen and women who are now at rest forever.
+And, while today is set aside to recognize all veterans, we ask that you pause for a moment to honor their brothers and sisters in arms, those fellow servicemen and women who are now at rest forever.